rizac/gmgt/README-download.md

 ## Download the datasets

-Data is hosted on a private server at GFZ (section 2.6).
+All GMGT datasets are already hosted on a private server at GFZ (section 2.6).
 To access the data, you must use SSH (Secure Shell Protocol), i.e., you must generate a pair of private and public keys, and send to us **the public key only** via email.